makidoll/hifi-obs-streaming/README.md

 ## 1. Basic explaination

-You'll open up a script that opens a HTTP server which takes an FFmpeg output, then relays it to a Web Socket server that it'll host aswell.
+You'll open up a script that opens a HTTP server which takes an FFmpeg output, then relays it to a WebSocket server that it'll host aswell.
 If you host this at home, you'll have to open up a websocket port over TCP but you won't need to open any ports for streaming to the relay server because it's running on localhost.

-Then in HiFi, you'll have to spawn in an entity and change the user data to match your IP and web socket port.
+Then in HiFi, you'll have to spawn in an entity and change the user data to match your IP and websocket port.

 ## 2. Opening the relay server